 Breakfast sausage patties are what I prefer to use.
 You could also use bacon in its place.

-More Over the Top Brunch Favorites
+More Over-the-Top Brunch Favorites

 📖 Recipe